 These workshops are designed as a stand alone full day's educational programme but can be mixed and matched with any of our already well established activities if you prefer.
 Costs: All of our programmes are still available at a charge of just £4.00 per child for a full educational day.
 This charge includes a copy of our exciting children's Activity Guide for every child attending.
 No charge for accompanying adults.

 For more details about educational visits contact our education officer, Margaret Veal, on (01270) 820836.

 The educational programmes at Englesea Brook have been widely commended by local schools for the quality, depth and variety of experience offered.
 School visits are not routine and processed but tailored to meet the needs of individual groups.
 The museum is well known as a place that is friendly and inclusive where each visit is a real event.
 For some examples of how we can meet different curriculum requirements see the relevant section below.

-What pupils do as part of their time at the museum varies considerably but a visit can include dressing in costumes for our memorable Victorian Sunday School experience, watching a traditional magic lantern show, playing Victorian games, grave-rubbing and much more besides.
+What pupils do as part of their time at the museum varies considerably but a visit can include dressing in costumes for our memorable Victorian Sunday School experience, watching a traditional magic lantern show, playing with Victorian style toys and playing Victorian Parlour games, printing on the Atlas printing Press, doing the washing the old fashioned way and much more besides.

-In 2008 we introduced a Victorian funeral experience to our offering which has proved popular with many schools.
-This is a sensitive and inclusive means of using Victorian history to help children deal with issues of death and bereavement in their own lives and is suitable for children in year 5 and above.
+Did you know?
+We can help you with an almost taboo subject - bereavement - in a sensitive and safe way with our Victorian funeral experience.
+This is an inclusive means of using Victorian history to help children deal with issues of death and bereavement in their own lives and is suitable for children in year 5 and above.

 The educational output of Englesea Brook is constantly developing.
-Recently projects with schools have focused on such diverse themes as law and order, working children, environmental protection and religious festivals.
+Recent projects with schools have focused on such diverse themes as law and order, working children, environmental protection and religious festivals.

 Some Examples of Englesea Brook visits connecting to National Curriculum Topics: